 If your septic system is failing, it’s a whole different story.
 Failing systems release untreated wastewater into the environment, contaminating the groundwater.
 This can be a major issue for systems located near bodies of water.
 Furthermore, wastewater release can lead to serious health concerns, such as dysentery and hepatitis.

 That’s not all; the improperly treated wastewater contains nitrates.
 Nitrates in water supplies lead to algae growth, in turn releasing toxins that pose a threat to people and wildlife.

 The key is prevention.
 To ensure proper filtration of effluent, schedule a regular OSS inspection.
 A technician can determine whether the system is releasing wastewater into the soil.
 Plus, the checkup detects potential problems in their early stages before they grow.

-In addition, homeowners should take active measures not to overwhelm the system.
+In addition, take active measures not to overwhelm the system.
 You should not, for example, do multiple loads of laundry back-to-back.
 Likewise, occupants should not take a shower one after the other.